Per- and polyfluorinated alkyl compounds (PFAS)

 Risk assessment

-Once ECHA identifies a substance as such, it is entered in the list of substances subject to authorization under Annex XIV of the REACH Regulation.
-As an alternative to the authorization requirement, SVHC can also be included in Annex XVII of the REACH Regulation and thus be subject to restrictions.
+As soon as the ECHA identifies a substance as such, it is entered in the list of substances subject to authorisation in accordance with Annex XIV of the REACH Regulation.
+As an alternative to the authorisation requirement, SVHC can also be included in Annex XVII of the REACH Regulation and thus be subject to restrictions.

 Agency for Toxic Substances and Disease Registry (ATSDR), 2021: Toxicological Profile for Perfluoroalkyls.
 Released May 2021, Last Updated March 2020.
 Online verfügbar: https://www.atsdr.cdc.gov/toxprofiles/tp200.pdf